ajatkj/scriptable/README.md

 ## Features
 1. Shows weather, calendar and random quote on the lock screen.
+1. Fully automated.
+Create Automations to run this script/shortcut every hour to get most recent information on your lock screen without manual intervention.
 1. Choose from many pre-defined layouts or create your own layout.
 1. Use custom SF symbols for weather icons.
 1. Supports multiple calendars and configure 2 separate sections of calendars for *work* and *personal* events.